bit-broker/website/content/en/docs/getting-started/demo.md

 #### Mapping Sample

-[This application](https://demo.bit-broker.io/apps/map/) allows you explore the [Consumer API](/docs/consumer/) via the medium of a mapping application.
+[This application](https://demo.bit-broker.io/apps/map/) allows you to explore the [Consumer API](/docs/consumer/) via the medium of a mapping application.
 It has a set of example data and polices already pre-installed and running.
-The geographical attributes within the example data is used to populate a map view of the data records.
+The geographical attributes within the example data are used to populate a map view of the data records.

 You can explore how the application outputs are changed in the light of different policies - which you can switch between simply in the application.